 Loyola University New Orleans is proud to assist our nation's veterans with completion of their degree.
-Once admitted, students should provide their Certificate of Eligibility to Kathy Gros, our Certifying Official and Director of Student Records.
+Once admitted, students should provide their Certificate of Eligibility to Kathy Gros, our Certifying Official and University Registrar.
 Mrs. Gros will act as the liaison between you, the university and Veterans Administration.

 Apply now as a: